 - Inappropriate use of added textures, drop shadows and shades can create a false expectation and also take away the attention from the actual app itself.
 People become interested simply because of the way the application looks, without caring about the functionality and efficiency.

-The Flat design is most notably used by Microsoft, and actually came into being as a kind of reaction to the obsoletion of skeuomorphism, doing away with the unnecessary focus on aesthetics, and instead, implementing functionality and efficiency.
+The Flat design is most notably used by Microsoft, and actually came into being as a kind of reaction to the obsoletion of skeuomorphism, doing away with the unnecessary focus on aesthetics, and instead, implementing functionality and efficiency and choosing which design technique to use.
 It was widely applauded for this reason because of its appropriateness.
 For example, a calendar with a Flat design is a lot more practical than a skeuomorphic one, because even if it looks like a real life calendar, you cannot simply flip its pages, but rather, use the “previous” and “next” buttons for that.

 - They are quite easy to use, without the hassle of taking up too many resources.
 This is because of the simplicity and functional nature of the design.